Zenmari/odin-recipes/README.md

 # odin-recipes
-For TOP Foundations section titled Project: Recipes
+This is for the TOP Foundations section titled Project: Recipes.

+In this project, I will build a basic recipe for a website.